 ICEHOTEL in winter is an experience you won’t find anywhere else.
 From December through March, the ICEHOTEL is open for business and ready to give visitors a one-of-a-kind experience.

 You can spend time in the new hand-carved arts suites or ice rooms before the snow melts into the River Torne anew.
 The seasonal artwork suite is individually crafted each year with inventive and even quirky designs from artists of many cultures.

 The Ice Hotel is unlike any other; it’s the first of its kind.
 There are 20 more regular ice rooms, which feature less artwork and a bed of ice.
 In addition to ice seats, a third option is Warm Accommodation.
 ICEHOTEL in the winter is not to be missed.

 ICEHOTEL the rest of the year

 The idea for Icehotel 365 was formed in December 2016 to give our customers the finest winter experiences possible.
-This permanent structure contains a bespoke ice house that complements existing art and bathroom units and also includes an ice room and an ice bar.
+This permanent structure contains a bespoke ice house that complements existing art and bathroom units and includes an ice room and an ice bar.

-The dome roof of this roof was constructed at temperatures as low as -40 degrees Fahrenheit and offers solar power in the summer.
+The dome roof of this roof was constructed at temperatures as low as -40 degrees Fahrenheit and offered solar power in the summer.
 It’s a well-done building in Northern Sweden.
 The summers of May and July offer a variety of settings, including kayaking, hiking, and fishing beneath the midnight sun.

-See Related: American Express Points vs Chase Ultimate Rewards
+See Related: American Express Points vs. Chase Ultimate Rewards

 Construction and deconstruction of the ICEHOTEL